fivetran/hvr-connectors/eventhub/README.md

 ## EventHub Name
 The name can be specified as a fixed value, or the name can be derived by the EventHub agent from values in the file name.
 If the name is a fixed value, set HVR_EVENTHUB_NAME to that name.
 Otherwise, set HVR_EVENTHUB_FILE_EXPR to the Integrate /RenameExpression for this channel.
 Then set HVR_EVENTHUB_NAME_FORMAT to a string from which the connector can derive the EventHub name.
 Note that the valid HVR substitution values for HVR_EVENTHUB_NAME_FORMAT are any of those used in the Integrate /RenameExpression and {hvr_chn_name} and {hvr_integ_loc}.

 For instance, it may be desirable to have an EventHub for each source table.
-For this to happen, the following must be configured:
+For this to happen, the Integrate action's /RenameExpression must include "{hvr_tbl_name}".
-The Integrate action's /RenameExpression includes "{hvr_tbl_name}"
-- An environment action with Name=HVR_EVENTHUB_FILE_EXPR and Value=<contents of /RenameExpression from the Integrate action>
-- An environment action with Name=HVR_EVENTHUB_NAME_FORMAT and Value=<name with substitution variable>

 For example:
    Integrate /RenameExpression="{hvr_tbl_name}/{hvr_integ_tstamp}.csv"
    Environment /Name=HVR_EVENTHUB_FILE_EXPR /Value="{hvr_tbl_name}/{hvr_integ_tstamp}.csv"
    Environment /Name=HVR_EVENTHUB_NAME_FORMAT /Value=sypd_{hvr_tbl_name}